agude/agude.github.io/_drafts/2023-04-10-good_uses_for_large_language_mo_models.md

 In math, there are a types of problems where finding a solution is difficult or impossible, but confirming a solution is easy.
-A common strategy to solve these problems is to guess the solution's form and then verify it, such as for an integral where the solution can be verified by taking its derivative.
+A common strategy to solve these problems is to guess the solution's form and then verify it, such as for an integral where the solution can be checked by taking its derivative.

 Large language models are particularly useful for exactly these types of
 tasks: **where generating a solution is hard, but verifying it is easy**.